uk-ai-compliance-os/iso42001-uk-eu-rapid-compliance/templates/ai-policy-fintech.md

 ---

-## 🚨 Need This Customised for Your Firm?
+## 🚨 Need This Customised for Your Organisation?

-This template provides the regulatory foundation. **Every section marked &lt;!-- CUSTOMISATION REQUIRED --&gt; needs to be tailored to your specific:**
+This template provides the regulatory foundation.
+Every `<!-- CUSTOMISATION REQUIRED -->` section needs tailoring to your specific:

 - AI systems and model types
 - Data sources and flows
-- Organisational structure
+- Organisational structure and roles
 - Risk appetite and thresholds
 - Vendor ecosystem
 - Customer base and geographic exposure